kumariAnjali10/DATA-ANALYST-TASK-1/README.md

 # 🧼 Customer Personality Analysis - Data Cleaning Task

 This repository contains a cleaned version of the **Customer Personality Analysis** dataset, originally obtained from Kaggle.
-The goal of this task is to demonstrate essential data cleaning and preprocessing skills using Excel/Python (Pandas).
+The goal of this task is to demonstrate essential data cleaning and preprocessing skills using Excel.

 ## 🧠 Objective